jhare113/running_predictor/running_project_notebook.md

                                 )
                        )

-# I'm only intersted in running for now, so I'm going to filter out any other activities (which I haven't recorded as consistently)
+# I'm only interested in running for now, so I'm going to filter out any other activities (which I haven't recorded as consistently)

 activities <- activities %>%
         filter(`Activity Type` == "Run") %>%